 Campus Renewal Program

-University is a remarkable time in a students life.
-It provides enduring inspiration and friendships that last lifetimes.
-Late night study sessions, evening group projects, research in the library or the lab after class—all contribute to a sense of 'campus'—the backdrop for education, ingenuity, and possibility.
+University is a remarkable time in a student's life.
+It provides enduring inspiration and friendships that last a lifetime.
+Late night study sessions, evening group projects, and researching in the library all contribute to a sense of campus: the backdrop for education, ingenuity, and possibility.

 In 2020, King's embarked on a long-term campus revitalization project with the goal of developing spaces that empower flexible student experiences and amplify the self-starter nature of our student body.
 Each improvement to campus is made possible through gifts from supporters.